Go Backpacking

 60-foot-tall start tower

 I arrived 30 minutes early for my 11 a.m.
-Zip Line Adventure and I watched the group before me zip off the 60-foot-high tower that marks both the beginning and end of the course.
+Zip Line Adventure, and I watched the group before me zip off the 60-foot-high tower marking the beginning and end of the course.

 The harnesses and helmets for my group were laid out neatly on the covered concrete patio where we would greet our instructors.
 First, I had to sign a waiver (standard operating procedure!).